 const int BLOCK_SIZE_out_Bytes=1032*ITERATION;

-is 512 otherwise, it is 4.
-This is to make sure that the AI Engine simulator can finish in a short amount of time.
+If it is for hardware flow, ITERATION is 8192; otherwise, it is four.
+This is to ensure that the AI Engine simulator can conclude quickly.

 //Pre-processing